 There is a wide variety of beans to choose from.
 I suggest you try different kinds to find out what you like.
 In my family, we use a lot of black and red beans, chickpeas, and yellow peas.

-Lentils come in a variety of colors though red, brown, and green lentils are the most common in North America.
+Lentils come in a variety of colors with red, brown, and green lentils being the most common in North America.
 Lentils do not need to be pre-soaked and cook very quickly.
 Cooked lentils become quite soft and make excellent bases for purees and soups.

 You can also find various soup mixes that are based on different types of legumes and grains.
 They are also very budget-friendly and can be used in soups and stews.